massgov/openmass/README.md

 View `/etc/hosts` for Mac/Linux or `c:\windows\system32\drivers\etc\hosts` in Windows; and verify that there is only one entry for `mass.local` and it displays as follows:

 ```
-127.0.0.1 mass.local portainer.mass.local mailhog.mass.local
+127.0.0.1 mass.local
 ```

 ### `SQLSTATE[HY000][2002]` Connection refused

 This usually happens if you go visit mass.local right after the containers are brought up.
 MySQL has not started yet.
-Open `portainer.mass.local`; and go to _Containers > mass_mysql_1 > Logs_ and check for the message: _mysqld: ready for connections._ If you don't see this message, _mysqld_ has not started yet.
+Open Portainer and go to _Containers > mass_mysql_1 > Logs_ and check for the message: _mysqld: ready for connections._ If you don't see this message, _mysqld_ has not started yet.

 ### Xdebug